nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 ### Predicate

-`java.util.function.Predicate`, represents a simple function that takes a single value as parameter, and returns true or false.
+`java.util.function.Predicate` represents a simple function that takes a single value as parameter, and returns true or false.

-/**Predicate uses a Lambda that returns true and false**
+**Predicate uses a Lambda that returns true and false**

 Commonly used with Filters.